FOSDEM/website/content/interviews/2013-simo-sorce.markdown

 ---
 year: 2013
 person: Simo Sorce
+speaker: simo_sorce
 topic: How to build an Identity Management System on Linux
+event: security_identity_management
 ---

+[<%= @item[:person] %>](/schedule/speaker/<%= @item[:speaker] %>) will give a talk about [<%= @item[:topic] %>](/schedule/event/<%= @item[:event] %>) at FOSDEM <%= @item[:year] %>

 Q: Could you briefly introduce yourself?

-My name is Simo Sorce, and I work for Red Hat, Inc. I currently live in New York City, but I am originally from Italy.
+My name is Simo Sorce, and I work for [Red Hat, Inc.](http://www.redhat.com/) I currently live in New York City, but I am originally from Italy.
 I have been involved with Free Software for a long time now, I started in the nineties and I have been a Samba Team member since 2001.
 When I was still in Europe I was also a Free Software Activist, both at the local and the EU level.

 Q: What will your talk be about, exactly?
 Why this topic?

-I will talk about Identity Management in Linux, particularly my experience in building the FreeIPA project.
+I will talk about Identity Management in Linux, particularly my experience in building the [FreeIPA](http://freeipa.org/page/Main_Page) project.
 I think this topic deserves more exposure as IdM in the Linux world is still underdeveloped, and needs more attention from the community.

 Q: What do you hope to accomplish by giving this talk?
 What do you expect?